EntEthAlliance/EEA-Trusted-Reward-Token/README.md

 ### Initial Reward Token Distribution

 Initial token amount is 0.
 No tokens are initially distributed.
-Tokens are created or destroyed (burned) based on validated submission of (not) completed actions.
+Tokens are created or destroyed (burned) based on validated total contributions against initial grant committments.

 ### Setting the Grant Values

-Any defined EAA activity that is deemed appropriate to earn tokens can create a Token grant.
+Any defined EAA activity that is deemed appropriate to earn tokens can create a token grant.
 The grant has initial settings for positive and negative vesting.

 Initial Suggested List: